kayaman/philosophy/gricean_pragmatics.md

 ---
 # Gricean Pragmatics

-Herbert Paul Grice - *Logic and Conversation* - University of California, Berkeley
+Herbert Paul Grice: *Logic and Conversation* - University of California, Berkeley.

+Semantics: the literal meaning of the words or sentences we use.

-Pragmatics - the study of how people use language in real conversations
+**Pragmatics**: the study of how people use language in real conversations.

 ## Conversational Implicature